Mister Rogers' Neighborhood season 30

 The following is a list of episodes from the penultimate season of the PBS series, Mister Rogers' Neighborhood, which aired in 2000.
+The first broadcast of Mister Rogers' Neighborhood was on the National Educational Television network on February 19, 1968.

-Episode 1 (Curiosity)
+Episode 1 (Curiosity: A Field Trip to 'The Edible Schoolyard')

 Rogers uses a frame to concentrate on small sections of a large mural.
 Seeing a set of vegetables in one section of the mural, he reflects on a visit to a vegetable garden, referred to as an "edible school yard".
 In the Neighborhood of Make-Believe, King Friday is irritated when Purple Panda and his compatriot, Little Panda, fool him.
 He commands that they cancel all curiosity.